Stripstone/jubly-reader/docs/09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md

 - provider policy
 - prompts and non-obvious orchestration
 - evaluation and import-conversion policy

+For user-facing transitions, the safe local UI state should appear before slow verification whenever local knowledge is sufficient to present it honestly.
+That means a pending state, hidden state, or locked-action state may appear immediately while server-backed verification continues in the background.

 ### 7. Broad refactors must be decomposed into bounded authority moves
 A safe refactor is not “move everything.”